Sardinia: Main cities and Functional Urban Areas

 Sardinia's most populated cities are Cagliari and Sassari.
-The Metropolitan City of Cagliari has 431,302 inhabitants, or about ¼ of the population of the entire island.
+The Metropolitan City of Cagliari has 431,302 inhabitants, or about a quarter of the population of the entire island.
 Eurostat has identified in Sardinia two Functional Urban Areas: Cagliari, with 477,000 inhabitants, and Sassari, with 222,000 inhabitants.

 Government and politics

-Sardinia is one of the five Italian autonomous regions, along with the Aosta Valley, Trentino-Alto Adige/Südtirol, Friuli Venezia Giulia and Sicily.
+Sardinia is one of the five Italian autonomous regions, along with the Aosta Valley, Trentino-Alto Adige/Südtirol, Friuli-Venezia Giulia and Sicily.
 Its particular statute, which in itself is a constitutional law, gives the region a limited degree of autonomy, entailing the right to carry out the administrative functions of the local body and to create its own laws in a strictly defined number of domains.

 The regional administration is constituted by three authorities: